trussworks/trussels-guide/Trussels-Guide.md

 ## Practice: [Distributed-first](https://github.com/trussworks/Distributed-playbook)
 We are a distributed-first business.

-While we are :lock: [headquartered in San Francisco](https://docs.google.com/document/d/1YQMTZInuIQkLxma-MJAP8w7c88OzK0Zq04m8AtN5SlI/edit), many of us work from home, work while traveling to clients, or live and work in entirely different cities or states.
+While we are :lock:[headquartered in San Francisco](https://docs.google.com/document/d/1YQMTZInuIQkLxma-MJAP8w7c88OzK0Zq04m8AtN5SlI/edit), many of us work from home, work while traveling to clients, or live and work in entirely different cities or states.

-We :lock: [run experiments to figure out how to better include distributed folk](https://docs.google.com/document/d/1rvMuncGkYbSxEz0y5c5fBy6bgGC_Vt62QvhysCQ7Ris/edit#), and we have [a playbook for our established practices](https://github.com/trussworks/Distributed-playbook).
+We :lock:[run experiments to figure out how to better include distributed folk](https://docs.google.com/document/d/1rvMuncGkYbSxEz0y5c5fBy6bgGC_Vt62QvhysCQ7Ris/edit#), and we have [a playbook for our established practices](https://github.com/trussworks/Distributed-playbook).

-We also document :lock: [healthy work habits for distributed teams](https://docs.google.com/document/d/1u8NVVPv5lmxjrjpLEPDrBveL3avaVAPy2jPMfenGRlI/edit).
+We also document :lock:[healthy work habits for distributed teams](https://docs.google.com/document/d/1u8NVVPv5lmxjrjpLEPDrBveL3avaVAPy2jPMfenGRlI/edit).

-If you find yourself using a coworking space, please use :lock: [the budget for coworking space](https://docs.google.com/document/d/1iJKrrd-u1aJ_mdKJRWrSho8d3fKLkOj0_NLuSQ73hQo/edit).
+If you find yourself using a coworking space, please use :lock:[the budget for coworking space](https://docs.google.com/document/d/1iJKrrd-u1aJ_mdKJRWrSho8d3fKLkOj0_NLuSQ73hQo/edit).
 (More on this and other decision records after your first day.)

 ### Meetings: What to expect
 Because most of us can’t bump into each other in the hallway, we have many meetings.
 It’s something we’re intentional about.